SAP-samples/teched2024-DA181/exercises/ex4/README.md

 ![alt text](/exercises/ex4/images2/image-2.png)

-## Edit the Data Model & Service Definition with Business Partner
+## Ex 4.2 - Edit the Data Model & Service Definition with Business Partner

 1. Open the Graphical Modeller under the data models as shown below and open the graphical modeller.